 The fear of pain, experienced during a medical procedure, makes the fear and the pain experienced during the next procedure even worse.
 As the pain is primary a subjective sensation, it can be significantly intensified by the sensation of anxiety.
 Often, a child may feel pain at the sight of a doctor, automatically arousing out of the fear of the next visit.

-Positive and comforting atmosphere that you find inside our hospital and the friendliness displayed to our patients by each member of our staff also plays an important role.
+Positive and comforting atmosphere that you find inside the hospital and the friendliness displayed to the patients by each member of the staff also plays an important role.
 Happy pictures of favorite characters on the walls, bright colors, playrooms and real clowns and generate positive emotions in children, which in return significantly helps them deal with the entire hospital experience.